 Step 2.
 Responding to customer reviews in a post-review email

-Seeing that companies respond to feedback makes 41% of consumers perceive brand like the one that cares about their customers.
+Seeing that companies respond to feedback makes 41% of consumers feel that a company cares about them.
 So, do not neglect this step.
 Your feedback will always depend on the review itself:

 - When the review is negative.
 Let the customer know that you do your best to solve the upcoming problems and leave some contact information of a specialist who can work on the issue.
 It’s essential to keep in touch with the consumer until the problem is solved.

 - When the review is positive.
 Thank your customers and offer them to share that review on social media or your website.
 You can apply cross-selling technique and demonstrate some other products as well.

 Some companies tend to demonstrate how helpful a user’s review was for them.
 For example, TripAdvisor provides interesting statistics on reviews every month, motivating subscribers to leave their feedback more often.

 They also apply elements of gamification and give awards to the most active users.

 Customer feedback can significantly raise your sales and brand reputation if you know how to ask for reviews and how to apply them.

 Use subject lines, preheaders, and content of your emails to motivate users to leave a review and respond to it as soon as you receive it.
 Remember that the most important features of review emails is to ask customers for reviews are simplicity and a friendly tone of voice.
 Value negative reviews becuase they help you grow and always solve upcoming issues to leave every customer happy.